 To design a system that efficiently leverages the advantages offered by modern GPUs, it is important to take note of one key observation: with real-world recommendation datasets, a few feature categories typically occur much more frequently than others.
 For example, in the Criteo 1 TB Click Logs dataset, a popular benchmarking dataset also used in MLPerf, 305K categories out of a total 188M (representing just 0.16%) are referenced by 95.9% of all samples.

 These properties have inspired the design of the HPS GPU embedding cache that retains the hot embeddings in GPU memory, improving lookup performance by reducing additional or repetitive parameter movement across a slower CPU-GPU bus.
 It is backed by secondary storage that keeps a full copy of all the embedding tables.
-This is explored more fully below.
+This is explored more fully later in this post.
 A unique GPU embedding cache exists for each embedding table associated with each model hosted on a GPU.